EOSIO/welcome/docs/10_welcome-to-eosio/index.md

 * [**EOSIO Concepts**](../20_introduction-to-eosio): Learn the core concepts of the EOSIO platform
 * [**EOSIO Protocols**](../60_protocol-guides): Gain a deeper understanding of the various protocols such as [Accounts and Permissions](../60_protocol-guides/40_accounts_and_permissions.md) implemented in the EOSIO platform
 * [**EOSIO Getting Started**](../30_getting-started-guide): Orient yourself with the EOSIO development environment and basic smart contract development.
 Best suited for new developers onboarding the EOSIO blockchain ecosystem
-* [**EOSIO Advanced Setup Guides**](../30_getting-started-guide/10_system-setup): Access EOSIO component guides and learn how to install, configure, and use the individual components in your EOSIO developer environment
 * **API and SDK Reference**: Browse our API catalogue and discover what kinds of APIs we provide
 Glossary: Browse through a curated list of EOSIO terminologies.